 Organizing your clothing by color one way to organize your closet.
 It is most helpful to those with a wardrobe that has a variety of colors.
 By color-sorting clothes, you can pick out coordinating pieces for an outfit in minutes, rather than flipping through a dozen pieces.

 One fun way to incorporate color coordination is to purchase colored storage boxes and bins.
 Put the items of the matching color in the bin then stack the boxes.
 Alternatively, you can use clothing storage bags and add color labels to them.
 It’s a quick way to locate an item, all the while keeping specific pieces together.

 The back of a door is an often overlooked space.
 Fortunately, there are over-the-door hooks and storage units that let you make use of this area.
 This space can be used to hang different styles of hats, purses, scarves, and other accessories.
 It may also be ideal for hanging up your outfit and accessories for the following day.

 An over-the-door organizer in the bathroom or linen closet can hold toiletries or cleaning supplies.
 In the kitchen, they can be used to organize plastic containers or spices.

 8. Add a Clothing Rod

 If your closet allows, consider adding a curtain rod either above or below an existing rod.
 You can add more hanging space for shorter items like shirts, skirts, and jackets.
-Or, you can add a rod to hang purses and handbags on s-hooks.
+Or, you can add a rod to store and hang purses and handbags on s-hooks.

 9. Put Items on Display